• Home

 +

 Chicago's Express Permit Program is a fully online permit system launched November 2023 and expanded September 2024, replacing the old paper-based Easy Permit Process for most residential work.
 Licensed contractors apply through the Chicago IPI Portal, selecting guided worktypes, entering project details, and paying fees online.
 The system auto-verifies contractor licenses and checks for property violations.
-Permits typically issue in 5-10 business days versus 4-6 weeks for the old process.
+Permits typically issue in 5–10 business days versus 4–6 weeks for the old process.
 Key benefits: no City Hall visits required, real-time status tracking, digital inspection scheduling, and instant inspection results.
-The Express Permit portal also provides guidance on when inspections are required.
-Only licensed contractors can access Express Permits—homeowners must use Standard Plan Review or the Homeowner Assistance Program, which takes significantly longer.
-This is why working with a licensed contractor dramatically speeds up your kitchen remodel timeline.
+Only licensed contractors can access Express Permits — homeowners must use Standard Plan Review or the Homeowner Assistance Program, which takes significantly longer.

 How do I verify my Chicago contractor pulled kitchen permits?